USDAForestService/NRM-Grants-Agreements/README.md

 ## Welcome!
 18F is partnering with the United States Forest Service on a project focused on their Grants & Agreements program.
 This repo contains documentation describing the project.
-To learn about the project, what it can do, and why it's important, head to our project wiki.
+To learn about the project, what it can do, and why it's important, head to our [project wiki](https://github.com/USDAForestService/NRM-Grants-Agreements/wiki).

+## Status: September 2021
+18F had been working with Forest Service to prepare this project to be ready for a vendor to begin product development.
+We focused on user research, experimentation and prototyping to de-risk core functionality, rather than developing the solution following the Product Roadmap.

+We are pausing this prototyping work to get alignment across Forest Service on:

+* The vision for the product
+* The roles and responsibilities for product development.

+The present prototyping team is being re-assigned and a reconfigured team will work on these alignment issues.
+This README describes how to work with the prototype application that we developed.
+See the page on [Platform and Technologies](https://github.com/USDAForestService/NRM-Grants-Agreements/wiki/Platform-and-Technologies) for more on how the production application will run.

+# Getting Started with the Prototype

 ## Local development with Docker